-SIR, Sir Germander Pool, your noble friend and fellow in Armes, hath been at this house.
-I finde by their diligent inquiring from me, that he hath assured them that he hath much advanced your proceeding, by his resignation; but cooled them again with this, that the L. Spencer pretends in his his room.
-I never feared his, nor any mans diligence in that; I feared onely your remilnesse, because you have a fortune that can endure, and a nature that can almost be content to misse.
-But I had rather you exercised your Philosophy and evennesse in somethings else.
-He doth not nothing which falls cleanly and harmelefly; but he wrastles better which stands.
-I know you can eafily forgive your felf any negligences and flacknesses, but I am glad that you are ingaged to so many friends, who either by your felf, or fame have knowledge of it.
-In all the rest of them there is a worthinesse, and in me a love which deserves to be latisfied.
-In this therefore, as you are forward in all things else, be content to do more for your friends then you would for your felf; endevour it, that is effect it.
-Tuesday.
+Sir Germander Pool, your noble friend and fellow in Armes, hath been at this house.
+I finde by their diligent inquiring from me, that he hath assured them that he hath much advanced your proceeding, by his resignation; but cooled them again with this, that the L. Spencer pretends in

+Prayers his room.
+I never feared his, nor any mans of elodiligence in that; I feared onely your ree work, misnesse, because you have a fortune that listractican endure, and a nature that can almost we have be content to misse.
+But I had rather you peak no exercifed your Philosophy and evennesse in ome exsomethings else.
+He doth not nothing eing inwhich falls cleanly and harmelefly; but he Aftrayed wraftles better which stands.
+I know you r is not can easily forgive your self any negligences herefore and flacknesses, but I am glad that you are affuring ingaged to so many friends, who either by your felf, or fame have knowledge of it.
+In all the rest of them there is a worthinesse, and in me a love which deserves to be satisfied.
+In this therefore, as you are forward in all things else, be content to do more for endevour it, that is effect it.